-Loud bangs and whistles of fireworks may be thrilling for us, but for your dog, it can be stressful and confusing.
+Fireworks may be thrilling for us, but for your dog, the loud bangs and whistle of fireworks can be stressful and confusing.

 A dog’s hearing is much superior to our own, and so those loud bangs are all the more distressing to them.
 Flashes of light and the smell of fireworks can also become a trigger for stress and feelings of anxiety.

-Many dogs show signs of distress when exposed to the sound of fireworks, these signs may be subtle, such as lip licking, yawning and panting but as they become more fretful they might pace around the house, tremble, toilet indoors and become destructive.
+Your pet may show signs of distress when exposed to the sound of fireworks, these signs may be subtle, such as lip licking, yawning and panting but as they become more fretful they might pace around the house, tremble, toilet indoors and become destructive.
 Recognise that all of these signs are stress induced, do not discipline your dog but stay calm and reassuring.
-The following tips can help to prevent your dog becoming stressed by fireworks.
+You can help to prevent your dog becoming stressed by fireworks by following a few simple steps.
 It is much easier to be prepared and prevent your dog from becoming stressed than it is to calm a dog already showing signs of extreme mental anxiety.

-Desensitizing your dog to the sound of fireworks can help if used in the months and weeks leading up to firework season.
+Desensitizing your pet to the sound of fireworks can help if used in the months and weeks leading up to firework season.
 These sounds can be found on Youtube, start by playing them quietly in the background whilst your dog is playing, eating or getting lots of attention.
-Gradually the volume of the firework sounds can be increased, and your dog should associate the sound with relaxed, happy times.
+Gradually the volume of the firework sounds can be increased, and your pet should begin to associate the sound with relaxed, happy times.

 On Bonfire Night, ensure your dog has had lots of exercise during the day to help use up their energy reserves.
 Ensure all windows and doors are shut to muffle sounds and stop your pet from running away if they become frightened.
 Close curtains too, to block out any flashes of light.
 Put the television on to help drown out the firework sounds.
 Create a calm environment that may include a small den filled with familiar items, such as their dog bed or blanket.
 If you cannot stay with your dog leave an item of clothing with your scent for comfort.